FinTech Software Development & PCI-DSS Compliance

 Budget for Security

 Security is not a one-time expense.
-Plan to allocate 20-30% of your initial development budget to security infrastructure and architecture.
-Ongoing security operations typically cost 15-25% of initial development annually.
+Based on StepTo's FinTech engagements, plan to allocate 20-30% of your initial development budget to security infrastructure and architecture, with ongoing security operations typically costing 15-25% of initial development annually.
 Attempting to cut corners on security is the fastest way to fail in FinTech.

 FinTech encompasses a wide range of application types, each with unique technical requirements, compliance obligations, and cost structures.
 Understanding where your application fits helps set realistic budgets and timelines.